fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The path to copy contents from, defaults to the root directory.</p>
+<p>FromPath specifies the path to copy contents from, defaults to the root
+of the Artifact.</p>
 </td>
 </tr>
 <tr>